vide/puppet-omsa/README.md

 that I'll try to answer everything ASAP (I've been burnt by maintainers completely ignoring bugs and PRs too, so I know how it is).

+#### Opening a PR

+Please open the PR against the `development` branch, not against master.
+Thanks!

 ## Changelog

+#### 0.3
+- Add iDRAC7 packages installation (thanks to @palsveningson)
+- Add srvadmin-all package installation (thanks to @palsveningson)
+- Slightly changed contribution workflow

 #### 0.2
 - SNMP integration
 - Start WS server when needed (thanks to @jschaeff)
-- Make Vagrant testing easier
+- Vagrant testing made easier

 #### 0.1
 - Initial release